FlorianLa/BrailleBuddy/README.md

+#### General Information and Disclaimer
+<small><small>This repository is linked with a scientific publication.
+The ACM Link, DOI and other information will be added here, after the paper is published.

+Our work is published under GNU GPLv3.
+However, for some files, e.g., 3D figurines or the published paper, other licenses may apply.
+This repository (or rather the releases of this repository) is mirrored on Zenodo.org.
+(Link will be added).

+If you use or extend our work, please cite us as (bibtex.bib):
+Will be added later.
+</small></small>

 ## BrailleBuddy

 BrailleBuddy is a tangible user interface supporting children with visual impairments in learning Braille.
 It was created using a human-centered inclusive design process with interviews, six design iterations with prototypes, and feedback from experts, students, and teachers.
 Alleviating the need for supervision, the device can be used during breaks in school or at home, providing additional opportunities to experience Braille and individual audio feedback to support the users in learning to read and spell Braille.